 We are very lucky to have such a great school at Ayios Nikolaos Station and it is an integral part of the Station community.
 As with every other part of the community, it needs our continued engagement and support in order for us to gain the very best from it.
 The SGC works hard to ensure ANPS continues to deliver, and where possible, improve, on the very high standards that our children benefit from.

-Lieutenant Colonel Sarah Clifford, SGC Chair and Station Commander.
+Lieutenant Colonel Abby Parkinson, SGC Chair and Station Commander.

 Meet the SGC…